atbcb/usab-uswds/_pages/guidelines-standards/ufas.md

 (3) Signals shall be visible from the vicinity of the hall call button.
 In-car lanterns located in cars, visible from the vicinity of hall call buttons, and conforming to the above requirements, shall be acceptable (see Fig. 20).

-**4.10.5 RAISED CHARACTERS ON HOISTWAY ENTRANCES.** All elevator hoistway entrances shall have raised floor designations provided on both jambs.
+#### 4.10.5 RAISED CHARACTERS ON HOISTWAY ENTRANCES

+All elevator hoistway entrances shall have raised floor designations provided on both jambs.
 The centerline of the characters shall be 60 in (1525 mm) from the floor.
 Such characters shall be 2 in (50 mm) high and shall comply with 4.30.
 Permanently applied plates are acceptable if they are permanently fixed to the jambs.
 (See Fig. 20).

-**4.10.6* DOOR PROTECTIVE AND REOPENING DEVICE.** Elevator doors shall open and close automatically.
+#### 4.10.6* DOOR PROTECTIVE AND REOPENING DEVICE

+Elevator doors shall open and close automatically.
 They shall be provided with a reopening device that will stop and reopen a car door and hoistway door automatically if the door becomes obstructed by an object or person.
 The device shall be capable of completing these operations without requiring contact for an obstruction passing through the opening at heights of 5 in and 29 in (125 mm and 735 mm) from the floor (see Fig. 20).
 Door reopening devices shall remain effective for at least 20 seconds.
 After such an interval, doors may close in accordance with the requirements of ANSI A17.1-1978 and A17.1a-1979.

-**4.10.7* DOOR AND SIGNAL TIMING FOR HALL CALLS.** The minimum acceptable time from notification that a car is answering a call until the doors of that car start to close shall be calculated from the following equation:
+#### 4.10.7* DOOR AND SIGNAL TIMING FOR HALL CALLS

+The minimum acceptable time from notification that a car is answering a call until the doors of that car start to close shall be calculated from the following equation:

 T = D or T = D